-Most employees start work on Monday and attend an orientation program that includes a video about Princeton University’s rich history and current status as one of the world’s most prestigious centers of higher education.
+Most employees start work on Monday and attend an orientation program.
 If you don’t start work on a Monday, you should plan to attend the orientation session on the Monday following your start date.

 If you are unable to attend the orientation, please contact us at (609) 258-3300 to make other arrangements.

 New Hire Orientation begins at 9:00 a.m. and lasts about three hours.
 It is held on the seventh floor of the New South

 building.
 You can park without a fee in Lot 23 (located near West Garage)

 During the orientation session, you’ll meet with several members of the Human Resources staff who will review with you:

 - the paperwork needed to enter your personal information into the human resources/benefits/payroll system

 - documentation that you must present to complete the I‒9 Employment Verification form;

 - other great services available to you through Human Resources;